 Louisiana Senators talk during a recess of floor debate on a redistricting map (pictured in background) on Feb.
 18, 2022.
+The map fails to include a second Black district.
 (Wes Muller/Louisiana Illuminator)

 Gov. John Bel Edwards on Tuesday called the Louisiana Legislature into a special session to redraw the state’s congressional redistricting map that a federal judge ruled unlawful for limiting representation of the state’s one-third Black population to just one of its six U.S. House districts.

 Edwards’ proclamation calls for the session to begin June 15 and conclude by 6 p.m.
 June 20.
 The Louisiana Constitution requires a notice of seven calendar days from the time the governor calls for an extraordinary session to when such session may begin.

 In a statement, the governor called the federal court ruling “correct and completely unsurprising.”

 “It is imperative that the Louisiana Legislature come to Baton Rouge to redraw these maps quickly and fairly, in compliance with the judge’s order and before the fall elections,” Edwards said in the press release.
 “Louisiana’s congressional map of six districts needs to contain at least two majority African American districts in order to be fair to Louisiana’s voting population, which is one-third Black voters, per the latest U.S. Census data.
 This is required by simple math, basic fairness and the rule of law.”

 The Constitution limits the “power to legislate” during a special session to the “objects specifically enumerated,” meaning the subject matter specified in the governor’s proclamation.